andersevenrud/dotfiles/.config/nvim/README.md

 - `nodejs` for language misc servers
 - `rust` for certain plugins
 - `rust_analyzer` for rust language server
-- `ripgrep` for faster fuzzy searches
 - `lazygit` for git integration
 - `lua-language-server` for lua language server
+- `überzug` for image previews in telescope

 ### Secrets